 What is Social Purpose Works (SPW)?

-SPW recruits professionals willing to apply expertise on short-term, high impact capacity building projects.
-Nonprofits with unmet capacity needs define projects and pay a modest project recruitment fee to SPW to identify qualified, interested professional candidates for a potential match to the nonprofit project.
+SPW recruits highly skilled, pro bono professionals willing to apply expertise on short-term, high-impact capacity building projects for nonprofits across Oregon and SW Washington.
+Nonprofits with unmet capacity needs work with SPW to define projects and pay a modest project recruitment fee to SPW to identify and thoroughly vet qualified, interested professional candidates for a potential match to the nonprofit project.
+Because of the mission-critical nature of these strategic projects, SPW vets candidates as if they are applying for a job.

 What is capacity building?